-When it comes to deciding which kind of motor insurance, comprehensive cover or third party, fire and theft, best fits your needs there’s a lot to consider.
-While comprehensive cover offers extra protection as damage to your own vehicle is also covered, depending on your financial situation, how often you drive, the value of your car or your driving experience a third party, fire & theft policy may make more sense for you.
+When deciding which kind of motor insurance best fits your needs – whether third party, third party, fire and theft or comprehensive cover – there’s much to consider.
+While comprehensive cover offers extra protection as damage to your vehicle is also covered, depending on your financial situation, how often you drive, the value of your car or your driving experience, a third party, fire & theft policy may make more sense for you.

-What’s the difference between Comprehensive and Third Party, Fire and Theft Insurance?
+What’s the difference between Third Party, Third Party Fire and Theft and Comprehensive?

-The main difference between these two cover options is the level of protection afforded to your own vehicle.
-A Third Party, Fire and Theft policy covers any damage to a third party or their property resulting from an incident as well as any damage to your own vehicle caused by fire or theft.
+The main difference between these three cover options is the level of protection afforded to your own vehicle.
+Third Party covers any damage to a third party or their property resulting from an incident while Third Party, Fire and Theft policy does the same but also the added protection if your car is damaged by fire or theft.
 Meanwhile, a Comprehensive insurance policy will cover all of the above and also cover the costs of any damage to your own vehicle if you’re involved in an incident.

-In most cases a third party, fire and theft will be cheaper than comprehensive insurance because it offers less protection for your own vehicle.
-However, depending on your driver history and the age/value of your current car it’s possible that comprehensive cover may, in some situations, work our cheaper so it can be beneficial to get a quote even if you feel third party, fire and theft more closely matches your needs.
+In most cases, third party and third party, fire and theft will be cheaper than comprehensive insurance because they offer less protection for your own vehicle.
+However, depending on your driver history and the age/value of your current car, comprehensive Cover may, in some situations, work out cheaper, so it can be beneficial to get a quote even if you feel third party and third party fire, and theft more closely match your needs.

-If you’re looking to reduce the cost of your car insurance be careful not to overvalue your car.
-If your car is stolen or needs to be replaced following a fire or incident you can only claim what your insurance company’s assessor deems to be the value of the car.
-If you report a higher value when taking out cover you may end up paying higher premiums than you need to.
+If you want to reduce the cost of your car insurance premiums, be careful not to overvalue your car.
+If your car is stolen or needs to be replaced following a fire or incident, you can only claim what your insurance company’s assessor deems to be the car’s value.
+If you report a higher value when taking out Cover, you may pay higher premiums than you need to.

-As one of Ireland’s top insurance intermediaries, our aim is to provide you with the best value car insurance available, as well as making sure you get the cover that suits your needs.
+As one of Ireland’s top insurance intermediaries, our aim at the AA is to provide you with the best value car insurance available, as well as make sure you get the Cover that suits your needs.
 You can find out more and get a quote for car insurance here.